Skip to footer content

 $vbLabelText $csharpLabel

 The library handles JavaScript execution, loads external resources like images and stylesheets, and maintains responsive layout during conversion.
 This makes it perfect for creating reports from existing web applications.
 Learn more about converting URLs to PDF in the detailed guide.
+You can also configure HTTP request headers for authentication and handle cookies for session-based content.

-Advanced PDF Features for Complex Reports
+What Advanced PDF Features Are Available for Complex Reports?

 Professional PDF documents often require additional elements beyond basic content.
-IronPDF provides methods to enhance your PDF documents with headers, footers, and watermarks.
+IronPDF provides methods to improve your PDF documents with headers, footers, and watermarks.
 The headers and footers API offers complete control over document presentation:

-// Create renderer with advanced options
+// Create renderer with advanced configuration

 var renderer = new ChromePdfRenderer();